-You can find me on Google+ and Twitter.
+You can also find me on Google+.
 My GitHub page contains the latest released sources, documentation and build scripts for a number of open-source projects for Java desktop applications that I worked on a few years ago.
 Those are no longer active.
 My old blog was on java.net.
 A trip down the memory lane will show you the list of my old articles and blog entries right here.

 Conference presentations – Android

 - AnDevCon III ’12 – “Responsive Mobile Design in Practice”.
 Slidedeck available.

 - AnDevCon II ’11 – “Responsive Mobile Design”.
 Slidedeck available.

 - AnDevCon I ’11 – “Designing for the Mobile Form Factor”.
 Slidedeck available.

 Conference presentations – others